 Anxiety: Some people may use perfectionism to ease their sense of inadequacy.
 The less perfect things are, the more anxious they feel.

 Fear: Jim's motivation was not only control, but fear.
 If orders weren't perfect, we would lose customers.
 If I made a mistake, it will make the company look bad.
 He seemed to drive himself to the breaking point just to appease customers.
 He looked like a heart attack victim in the making.

 The toxic effects of perfectionism

 People who pursue perfectionism is angry, nervous, and frustrated.
 They can't relax and enjoy life because they are constantly trying to cover up or compensate for their inadequacies instead of accepting them.
 As they age, they have less energy, so their negative emotions escalate.

 Perfectionism hurts people around the perfectionists as well.
 Jim's attitude really hurt my self esteem and made me anxious and fearful.
 I have seen mothers who are so obsessed with keeping a perfectly clean house that they neglect their children in their drive to feel in control of their world.
 Their poor children act out and are brats just to get mom to stop scrubbing and give them some attention.

 I spent 9 months at that job.
 My work problem actually resolved itself quite well.
 After the corporate takeover, the two new owners decided to lay me off.
 Two months later, I got another job.
-I had interviewed for a job four months earlier where I was one of two people up for the position.
-The other girl got the job, but soon after went on sick leave.
-I was offered the position.
-I did not even have to use Jim as a reference.
+I had gone to the interview while I was still working, so I did not have to use Jim as a reference.